 Also, since the report includes data from several different sources, it’s important to provide an overview of the overall changes associated with each platform.
 As you can see below, the main sections of the report summary include a brief overview, the work done this month, and a recap of the target KPIs.

 2. Google Analytics - All Channels

-The next section in the digital marketing report template is to track and present how many people are visiting your clients website as a result of your marketing efforts.
-This is a great place to highlight exactly what efforts are currently working well, and which ones may need some additional effort next month.
+The next section in the digital marketing report template tracks how many people are visiting your client's website due to your marketing efforts.
+Again, this is a great place to highlight precisely what actions are currently working well and which may need additional effort next month.

-In this section you want to include the total number of visitors to the website, and then break down the traffic of each channel including social media, organic search, email, and so on.
-This is also a useful section to highlight more detailed metrics such as bounce rate, average session duration, etc., which may be an indicator that your marketing efforts are improving user experience of the website.
+In this section, you want to include the total number of visitors to the website and then break down each channel's traffic, including social media, organic search, email, and so on.
+This is also a useful section to highlight more detailed metrics such as bounce rate and average session duration, which can indicate that your marketing efforts are improving the website's user experience.

 3. Google Analytics - Goals

-The next section in this template is the number of conversions completed on the website as this is one of the most important KPIs for clients.
-As you probably know, a "conversion" will often be different for each client, although at this point you've likely already identified what that means to each client and have them set up as "Goals" in Google Analytics.
+The following section in this template is the number of conversions completed on the website, as this is one of the most important KPIs for clients.
+As you probably know, a "conversion" will often be different for each client, although, at this point, you've likely already identified what that means to each client and have them set up as "Goals" in Google Analytics.

-In addition to the total conversions, this section gives you a few more detailed metrics such as conversion rate, goal value (if applicable), as well as conversion metrics for each individual conversion type.
+In addition to the total conversions, this section gives you a few more detailed metrics, such as conversion rate, goal value (if applicable), and conversion metrics for each individual conversion type.

 4. SEO Rankings